FAQ: Explain why we don't give a SHA of the ISO image

 (I have no experience with the Firefox extension so I can't comment on it.)

 Hopefully I'm not too off the mark here.

-#5 Updated by sajolida about 1 year ago
+#5 Updated by sajolida over 1 year ago

 - Assignee set to cbrownstein

 - QA Check deleted (

 It's good that you make sure to understand the issue well before start with your draft :)

 Your security analysis is right so far.
 The basic assumption here is that, unless people have previous knowledge of how to do the web-of-trust verification, they will always depend on the instructions or on the data on our website to perform the verification, and thus on the encryption and authentication provided by HTTPS: